 If you've got loads of applications on your computer, or if you use your computer for "risky behavior"

 (like installing freeware or visiting java / flash websites)

 consider dedicating a computer (or at least a bootable partition / thumbdrive / "live CD") for paper wallet

 printing.
 Never take that install online.
-Transfer the wallet generator ZIP file from GitHub to your clean OS using
+Transfer the wallet generator website files to your clean OS using

 a thumbdrive or other non-networked method.

 tldr: Run the wallet generator on a dedicated offline computer / OS.